joao-frohlich/cpython/Doc/library/asyncio-eventloop.rst

 asyncio ships with two different event loop implementations:
 :class:`SelectorEventLoop` and :class:`ProactorEventLoop`.

-By default asyncio is configured to use :class:`EventLoop`.
+By default asyncio is configured to use :class:`SelectorEventLoop` on Unix and :class:`ProactorEventLoop` on Windows.

 .. class:: SelectorEventLoop

-   A subclass of :class:`AbstractEventLoop` based on the :mod:`selectors` module.
+   An event loop based on the :mod:`selectors` module.

    Uses the most efficient *selector* available for the given platform.
 It is also possible to manually configure the